Tepezza Hearing Loss Lawsuit

 April 26, 2023: The Multidistrict Litigation (MDL) panel, also known as the U.S. Judicial Panel on Multidistrict Litigation (JPML), is a group of federal judges responsible for determining whether to consolidate and centralize civil cases that involve similar questions of fact and are filed across multiple federal courts.

 The panel’s purpose is to streamline and coordinate pretrial proceedings, promoting efficiency, avoiding duplicate discovery, and preventing inconsistent rulings.
-On May 25, 2023, this panel of judges will decide if there should be a Tepezza class action lawsuit to consolidate all federal court cases under one judge.
+On May 25, 2023, this panel of judges will decide whether a Tepezza class action lawsuit should be created to consolidate all federal court cases under one judge.

 April 14, 2023: As more Tepezza lawsuits are filed and we await a ruling on whether there will be a class action lawsuit, Horizon keeps looking to make more money from Tepezza.
 Today, Horizon Therapeutics announced new FDA approval for an amendment to the indication language for Tepezza, broadening when the drug should be used in treating Thyroid Eye Disease (TED) patients.